mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ![](/assets/img/posts/methods-to-backdoor-an-aws-account/case-06-02-SSM-RunCommand-Output.png)
 _Output of our previous commands_

 > Here we have used `id;hostname` commands to just print the user details and host name of our target EC2 instance.
-In an actual scenario, an adversary would use a command that could download a malicious file to this instance and run it, add a cron job to send a reverse shell to them periodically, or simply send the attached role's Keys to the their server.
+In an actual scenario, an adversary would use a command that could download a malicious file to this instance and run it, add a cron job to send a reverse shell to them periodically, or simply send the attached role's keys to the their server.
 {: .prompt-tip}